HealthIntersections/fhirserver/README.md

 After that, compiling should be simple: open the file fhirprojects.groupproj in your version of delphi, and compile all projects

+Note that the FHIRServer is a *big* compile.
+You may have problems compiling in resource constrained environments.

 Running
 -------